How to Use the Family Medical Leave Act (FMLA) for Rehab

 No, your employer may not share your reasons for using FMLA, as this is considered private medical information.

-In the event that your employer does share information about your FMLA leave with others, such as with coworkers or clients, this is likely to be considered a violation of your FMLA rights and may entitle you to legal action.
+In the event that your employer does share information about your FMLA leave with others, such as with coworkers or clients, this is likely to be considered a violation of your Family Medical Leave Act rights and may entitle you to legal action.

 Not everyone who is in need of medical leave is eligible for FMLA leave, even if they have a serious medical condition that qualifies them.